 WGEA Reporting Executive Summary

-Employer: Pioneer Credit Solutions Pty Ltd
+Submission Group: Pioneer Credit Solutions Pty Ltd 22-23

-Primary Industry: 6419 - Other Auxiliary Finance and Investment Services
+Primary Industry: 6419 - Other Auxiliary Finance and Investment Servi...

-Program: 2023 - 24 Gender Equality Reporting
+Program: 2022 - 23 Gender Equality Reporting

-Number of Employees: 217
+Number of Employees: 323

 About this report

-This Executive Summary sets out the key results of your submission to the Workplace Gender Equality Agency's (WGEA) annual Gender Equality Census, as required under the Workplace Gender Equality Act 2012 (the Act).

-- The Executive Summary is based on your responses to mandatory questions only.
-For consistency, your responses to voluntary questions are not included.

-- · WGEA has included a glossary of key terms used in this report on the final page of this document.
+- This Executive Summary sets out the key results of your submission to the Workplace Gender Equality Agency's (WGEA) annual Gender Equality Census, as required under the Workplace Gender Equality Act 2012 (the Act). - Your Submission Group is determined by your management and may include a number of entities in your corporate structure. - The Executive Summary is based on your responses to mandatory questions only.
+For consistency, your responses to voluntary questions are not included. - · WGEA has included a glossary of key terms used in this report on the final page of this document.

-WGEA's obligation to publish employer gender pay gaps
+WGEA's new obligation to publish employer gender pay gaps

-Under Section 15A of the Act: